May 11, 2026

 How Hard Is It to Get Into the Perelman School of Medicine at the University of Pennsylvania?

 It is extremely difficult to gain admission to the Perelman School of Medicine.
-In 2024, only 2.45% of applicants were admitted, meaning over 97 out of every 100 applicants are rejected.
-The school received 6,288 verified applications for 154 seats, which is enough students to fill its incoming class more than 40 times over.
+In the latest cycle, only 2.16% of applicants were admitted.
+The school received 7,097 verified applications for 153 seats — enough students to fill its incoming class more than 46 times over.

 Perelman School of Medicine Admissions Difficulty Scale